 As previously disclosed, on April 29, 2020, a securities class action case was filed in the United States District Court for the Southern District of New York against us and our former CEO.
-The action is captioned Daniel Yannes, individually and on behalf of all others similarly situated vs. SCWorx Corp. and Marc S. Schessel,.
-Subsequently, two additional class actions were filed in the same court (Leeburn v.
+The action is captioned Daniel Yannes, individually and on behalf of all others similarly situated vs. SCWorx Corp. and Marc S. Schessel, Subsequently, two additional class actions were filed in the same court (Leeburn v.
 SCWorx, et ano. and Leonard v.
 SCWorx et ano.) and thereafter, the three class actions were consolidated (the "Consolidated Class Action").
 The Consolidated Class Action alleged that our company and our former CEO misled investors in connection with our April 13, 2020 press release with respect to the sale of COVID-19 rapid test kits.

 As previously disclosed, on February 11, 2022, the parties entered into a Stipulation of Settlement (subject to Court approval) to settle the Consolidated Class Action.
 The settlement resolves all claims asserted against SCWorx and the other named defendant without any admission, concession or finding of any fault, liability or wrongdoing by the Company or any defendant.
-Under the terms of this agreement, (i) the insurers for the Company and Marc Schessel (former CEO) will make a cash payment to the class plaintiffs (ii) the former CEO will transfer 100,000 shares of company common stock to the class plaintiffs, and (iii) the Company will issue \$600,000 worth of common stock to the class plaintiffs, in exchange for which all parties will be released from all claims related to the securities class action litigation.
-After giving effect to the share issuance by the Company, the Company believes that it will have satisfied the accrued retention liability of \$700,000.
+Under the terms of this agreement, (i) the insurers for the Company and Marc Schessel (former CEO) agreed to a cash payment to the class plaintiffs (ii) the former CEO agreed to transfer 100,000 shares of company common stock to the class plaintiffs, and (iii) the Company agreed to issue \$600,000 worth of common stock to the class plaintiffs, in exchange for which all parties were released from all claims related to the securities class action litigation.
+After giving effect to the share issuance by the Company, the Company believes that it has satisfied the accrued retention liability of \$700,000.
 By order dated March 22, 2022, the Court granted preliminary approval of the class action.
 After a fairness hearing held on June 29, 2022, the Court approved the Stipulation of Settlement.
+On June 5, 2023, the Company issued all shares owed under the Stipulation of Settlement.
+The Company has now fulfilled all of its obligations under the Stipulation of Settlement